Get an understanding of the integration of the VAPS with some standard Business Central tables & functions

 The capacity curve

 The capacity curve shows the capacity of a work center group.
-It is calculated by taking the capacity per day from the shop calendar and multiply it by the number of machine centers.
+It is calculated by taking the capacity per day from the shop calendar and multiplying it by the number of machine centers.

 Production orders are represented in the VAPS by the bars of the single operations.
 Double-clicking a bar will open the respective card: